 Your Gifts Support

-BTSR opened for classes in September 1991 to question, discover, learn, and serve in Jesus’s name.
+BTSR opened for classes in September 1991 to question, discover, learn, and serve in Christ’s name.
 Springing from historic Baptist soil, the seminary became an expression of innovation and creativity in theological education.
 The seminary was established originally by the Alliance of Baptists, but it has since been nurtured by the Cooperative Baptist Fellowship and the Baptist General Association of Virginia.

-From the original 32 students who enrolled in 1991, the student body has grown to over 100 degree-seeking students, and the curriculum has evolved into an expansive network of learning experiences.
-BTSR offers online learning and cross-registration programs with Union Presbyterian Seminary and the Samuel DeWitt Proctor School of Theology at Virginia Union University, as well as dual-degree programs with Virginia Commonwealth University.
+From the original 32 students who enrolled in 1991, the student body has more than tripled and the curriculum has evolved into an expansive network of learning experiences.
+BTSR offers a responsive schedule to meet the needs of today’s student with day, evening and weekend courses, online learning and cross-registration programs with Union Presbyterian Seminary and the Samuel DeWitt Proctor School of Theology at Virginia Union University, as well as two dual-degree programs with Virginia Commonwealth University.